How to Take Care of Your Pets During Lockdown

-The whole world shut down, people are staying at their houses learning how to properly clean their hands to avoid getting sick.
+Most countries and cities shut down, people are staying at their houses learning how to properly clean their hands to avoid getting sick.
+Vaccines have been developed and people are getting vaccinated to stay healthy.
+Still, it is getting longer than ever to completely eliminate COVID.
 However, we are not alone in this fight, our pets may be our biggest comrades, the source of laughter and love in these lockdown days.

 On the other hand, they can be the source of concern too.
 The questions arise: How will they overcome this new situation?
 Can they get sick too?
 How will they enjoy their age-old rituals?
 This pandemic state may change many of our life habits, including those with our dearest four-legged pets.
 It is important to pay special attention to them in the coming period so that we can all stay healthy, happy, and peaceful.